syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

-Known Limitations
+#### Known Limitations

 The following are the known limitations:

 * Embedding font files can increase the size of the EPub document
 * Embedding font files is not supported in medium trust

-> Note: Currently Doc to EPub conversion is not supported in Silverlight application.
+N> Currently Doc to EPub conversion is not supported in Silverlight application.

 ## Saving a Word Document as an Image